javiercejudo/modelico/README.md

 }
 ```

-into JavaScript customm so that we can do things like this:
+into JavaScript custom objects so that we can do things like this:

 ```js
 const myPet = M.fromJSON(Animal, petJson)